A highly recommended manual focus aperture-priority autoexposure 35mm manual focus SLR film camera from Canon.

 Design and Built

 The Canon AV-1 is an FD mount Aperture-priority AE 35mm SLR film camera with a Focal Plane Shutter and electronically controlled step-less shutter speed range from 2 to 1/1000 second, and B. Flash synchronization at 1/60 second.
-Film's ISO speed rating is 25 to 2600.
+The film's ISO speed rating is 25 to 2600.

 Metering is TTL (Through-the-Lens) Center-weighted Average, the viewfinder screen is split-image/microprism rangefinder and screen coverage is 93% horizontal and 93% vertical.
 The camera is fitted with a 5-step shutter speed dial, with no manual shutter speed setting.
 The shutter release is a 2-step electromagnetic.